cakephp/docs/en/core-libraries/behaviors/timestamp.rst

   to the current time.
 - When an entity is updated, the ``modified`` field is set to the current time.

-Using and Xonfiguring the Behavior
+Using and Configuring the Behavior
 ==================================

 If you need to modify fields with different names, or want to update additional